Robert Herbert Carcasson

-Robert Herbert Carcasson (5 December 1918, in Cheltenham, UK – 23 September 1982, in Victoria, B.C., Canada) was an English entomologist who specialised in butterflies, but also authored two field guides to tropical fishes.
+Robert Herbert Carcasson (5 December 1918 in Cheltenham, UK – 23 September 1982 in Victoria, B.C., Canada) was an English entomologist who specialised in butterflies, but also authored two field guides to tropical fishes.
 He joined the Coryndon Museum, Nairobi, as senior entomologist in 1956.
 He then became its director, under the museum's new name of the Natural History Museum from 1961 to 1968.
-During this time he was awarded a PhD for his studies on African hawkmoths.
+During this time, he was awarded a PhD for his studies on African hawkmoths.
 From 1969 to 1971 he was Chief Curator of the Centennial Museum, Vancouver, Canada.
 In 1972 he travelled in Polynesia, Melanesia, Australia, Malaysia, Sri Lanka, Seychelles and East Africa for production of two field guides to coral reef fish of the Indo-Pacific region.
 From 1973 to 1979 he was Curator of Entomology at the Museum of British Columbia.
 He died of cancer.
-Somewhat a polymath, he was fluent in a number of languages, and produced the illustrations to a number of his works, culminating in hundreds of colour and line drawings of fishes for his reef fish field guides.
+Somewhat of a polymath, he was fluent in a number of languages, and produced the illustrations to a number of his works, culminating in hundreds of colour and line drawings of fishes for his reef fish field guides.